devdemon/DevDemon-Docs/_build/html/_sources/channel_polls/tags/new_vote.txt

 prefix=""
 =============
 This parameter allows you to change the default variable prefix used.
-This is especially usefull when you are nesting tags to avoid variable collisions.
+This is especially useful when you are nesting tags to avoid variable collisions.

 **Default:** prefix="poll"

-For example the default variable for the file URL is: `{poll:end_date}` but if you use prefix="cp" the variable for the file URL will now be {cp:end_date}
+For example the variable `{poll:end_date}`, if you use prefix="cp" the variable will now be {cp:end_date}

 **********************
 Variables